Panenské Břežany: Sights

-The Upper Castle is open to the public.
+The castle Horní zámek is open to the public.
 It contains several exhibitions with chapters of Czech history during the Protectorate of Bohemia and Moravia.
 Next to the castle is the Chapel of Saint Anne.
 This valuable chapel was built by the architect Jan Santini Aichel.

-The Lower Castle is also a landmark of Panenské Břežany.
-It is a Neoclassical building with a monumental staircase in Art Deco style.
+The castle Dolní zámek is also a landmark of Panenské Břežany.
+It is a Neoclassical building with a monumental staircase in the Art Deco style.
 Since 2016, it has been unused and inaccessible to the public.